stijn-dejongh/ars-rethorica/manuscript/book1chapter13.md

+{#justice-and-legislation}
-# Chapter 13
+# Chapter 13: Justice and Legislation

 Let us now classify just and unjust actions generally, starting from what follows.
 Justice and injustice have been defined in reference to laws and persons in two ways.
 Now there are two kinds of laws, particular and general.
 By particular laws I mean those established by each people in reference to themselves, which again are divided into written and unwritten; by general laws I mean those based upon nature.
 In fact, there is a general idea of just and unjust in accordance with nature, as all men in a manner divine, even if there is neither communication nor agreement between them.
-This is what Antigone in Sophocles [^^12_1] evidently means, when she declares that it is just, though forbidden, to bury Polynices, as being naturally just: For neither to-day nor yesterday, but from all eternity, these statutes live and no man knoweth whence they came.
+This is what Antigone in Sophocles [^^12_1] evidently means, when she declares that it is just, though forbidden, to bury Polynices, as being naturally just: For neither today nor yesterday, but from all eternity, these statutes live and no man knoweth whence they came.
 And as
 Empedocles says in regard to not killing that which has life, for this is not right for some and wrong for others, But a universal precept, which extends without a break throughout the wide-ruling sky and the boundless earth.
 Alcidamas [^^12_2] also speaks of this precept in his
 Messeniacus . . . .
 And in relation to persons, there is a twofold division of law; for what one ought to do or ought not to do is concerned with